fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

 questions:
 - How can we explore the relationship between one continuous variable and one multi-level categorical variable prior to fitting a simple linear regression?
 - How can we fit a simple linear regression model with one multi-level categorical explanatory variable in R?
-- How can the parameters of this model interpreted in R?
+- How can the parameters of this model be interpreted in R?
 - How can this model be visualised in R?
 teaching: 10
-execises: 10
+exercises: 10
 ---